Raid Alpine (Nice to Geneva)

 Full travel advice (essential reading before booking your flights) can be found in our Trip Notes.

-Meet your guides, assemble bikes, have a welcome briefing and great dinner.
+Meet your guides, assemble bikes, have a welcome briefing and a great dinner.

 Day 1: Nice to Valberg

-You leave the urban sprawl of the coastal plain and go past luxury apartments to the perfume capital of Grasse.
+You’ll start your cycling challenge by leaving behind the urban sprawl of Nice and the coastal plain, passing luxury apartments, and heading to the perfume capital of the world, Grasse.
 After 45km you reach St-Vallier-de-Thiey to take some quieter roads towards the glorious Alpine foothills.
-This is shrubby, Mediterranean landscape and undulates pleasingly with a few small peaks to climb, the Col de Bleine (1439m) being the most noticeable.
-The fortified town of Entrevaux is worth a quick coffee stop before you take on the stunning, cliff hugging road through the Gorges de Daluis.
+This is typical shrubby, Mediterranean landscape and undulates pleasantly with a few small peaks to climb, the Col de Bleine (1439m) being the most noticeable.
+A quick coffee stop in the fortified town of Entrevaux is recommended before you tackle the stunning, cliff-hugging road through the Gorges de Daluis.
 Your first taste of the big climbs comes with the Col de Valberg (1672m) up to your hotel.

 147km with 3450m ascent [ride profile]